koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 What else went on?
 - Like so many people, we had to navigate schooling at home, while also working, for almost a year.
-- In early 2022, Aidan got diagnosed as being on the spectrum too, albeit much milder (i.e., Aspergers, if that were still an official diagnosis)
+- In early 2022, Aidan got diagnosed as being on the spectrum too, albeit much milder (i.e., probably Aspergers, though it's no longer an official diagnosis)
 - In October 2023, I underwent an ablation procedure on my heart to help with the A.Fib. stuff

 Workwise, Shopify doubled in size over 18 months during the pandemic, making a big bet that the increased rate of growth in online commerce would continue (spoiler alert - it didn't!).
-There was a 10% round of layoffs in late 2022, a 20% round in May 2023.
+There was a 10% round of layoffs in late 2022 and another 20% round in May 2023.

-By 2024, Shopify was "all-in" on AI, and we began hearing of quieter layoffs, teams being trimmed of a few members here and there.
+By 2024, Shopify was all-in on AI, and we began hearing of quieter layoffs, teams being trimmed of a few members here and there.
 Towards the end of that year, my manager's team was split into two, and some team members (including myself) were assigned to a new manager.
 In March, my former manager was let go, then another team member in April, then myself in May.

 And that sucked 🙁